ameerkanaaneh/ameerkanaaneh/README.md

-- 👋 Hi, I’m Ameer Ahmed a Full-Stack Web Developer
+- 👋 Hi, I’m Ameer Ahmed a Full-Stack Web Developer | Computer Science Student
-- 👀 I’m interested in the MERN Stack namely: (MongoDB, Express, React, Node.js, JavaScript, HTML, CSS, BEM).
-- 🌱 I’m currently learning Data Structures and Algorithms with JavaScript, TypeScript.
+- 👀 Im ineterested in Full-Stack Developement
 - 💞️ I’m looking to collaborate on projects that are interesting that use the MERN stack.
 - 📫 How to reach me: [ameer.kanaaneh@gmail.com] | [+972524455680] | [https://www.linkedin.com/in/ameer-ahmed-70a500191/]